xinjli/notes/docs/0x3-Computer-Science/0x30-Theory/0x300-Computation.md

 Proof outline: Every DFA is a special case of NFA, so DFA -> NFA is obvious.
 To prove the other direction (NFA -> DFA), we can construct a NFA from DFA by consider the power set of states and assign deterministic transition based on NFA transitions.

+Thus NFA gives an alternative way of characterizing the regular language.

+**Corollary (NFA and regular language)** A language is regular iff some NFA recognizes it.

 ### 1.4.
 Finite State Transducer